- Fashion and Beauty»

 Try this leave-in rinse:

 Mix 1 1/2 teaspoon honey to 5 cups of warm water.
 After shampooing your hair pour the mixture over hair, massage it lightly to make sure the mixture is reaching all parts of the hair.
 Leave it in, style.
 To bring out highlights - add 1 teaspoon of lemon juice to the mixture.

 Moisturizing Hair Conditioner - This Moisturizing Hair Conditioner adds great hydration, plus loads of shine.

 1/4 cup of olive oil,

 Four drops essential oil of rosemary

-Mix all 3 ingredients in a small bowl .
+Mix all 3 ingredients in a small bowl.
 Wet hair towel dry then apply the mixture sparingly to dampened hair.
 Let sit for 10 minutes lightly shampoo mixture out rinse well.
-You will be so pleased at the shine, and hydration you will get from this treatment. it smells heavenly too.
+You will be so pleased with the shine, and hydration you will get from this treatment. it smells heavenly too.

-If you have some left don't toss it away, apply the leftover mixture to extra dry skin areas, like knees, elbows, let set 30 minutes wipe away with damp washcloth.
+If you have some left don't toss it away, apply the leftover mixture to extra dry skin areas, like knees, elbows, let sit 30 minutes to wipe away with a damp washcloth.

 Dry flyaway hair - Add a bit of salad dressing to your hair?

 1 ripe avocado